 Pathogenesis of typical lobar pneumonia

-Approximately 90 % of all pneumonia cases are caused by bacteria.
+Approx. 90% of all pneumonia cases are caused by bacteria.
 Untreated, the majority of these cases display the course of typical lobar pneumonia.
 This usually starts acutely and suddenly, with chills and is followed by rapidly rising fever.
 Further symptoms that develop during the course are:

 Stage 1: Engorgement (accumulation of serous fluid in the alveoli)

-Stage 2: Red hepatization (russet colored sputum due to the admixture of blood)
+Stage 2: Red hepatization (russet-colored sputum due to the admixture of blood)

 Stage 3: Yellow hepatization (liquefaction of the secretion and subsequent resorption)